 As discussed above, the viewing angle in our visual experiments and simulations is at normal.
 However, as the panel size increases, the viewing angle for those pixels near the edges of the display increases.
 According to the statistical results (83 households), to cover entire display panel, the horizontal viewing angle is about $\pm 40^{\circ}$ [35].
 Therefore, the halo effect of the mLCD under different viewing angles is also very important.
 Two popular LCD operating modes (MVA and FFS) are analyzed below.
-The higher on-axis contrast ratio (CR~5000:1) is the advantage of MVA LCD, while FFS mode provides a wider viewing angle and smaller gamma shift.
-As the viewing angle increases from 0 to $40^{\circ}$ , the contrast ratio of MVA LCD decreases from ~5000:1 to ~2000:1, and the contrast ratio of FFS LCD decreases from ~2200:1 to ~1500:1 [8].
+The higher on-axis contrast ratio (CR $\sim$ 5000:1) is the advantage of MVA LCD, while FFS mode provides a wider viewing angle and smaller gamma shift.
+As the viewing angle increases from 0 to 40°, the contrast ratio of MVA LCD decreases from $\sim$ 5000:1 to $\sim$ 2000:1, and the contrast ratio of FFS LCD decreases from $\sim$ 2200:1 to $\sim$ 1500:1 [8].
 Figures 15(a) and 15(b) shows the number of required local dimming zones as a function of viewing angle for MVA and FFS LCDs, respectively.
-We can clearly see that as the viewing angle increases for FFS LCD is very mild.
-Therefore, to suppress the halo effect to an indistinguishable level within $\pm 40^{\circ}$ of horizontal viewing angle, the number of local dimming zones required for MVA LCD increases dramatically.
+We can clearly see that as the viewing angle increases, the number of local dimming zones required for MVA LCD increases dramatically.
+However, such an increase for FFS LCD is very mild.
+Therefore, to suppress the halo effect to an indistinguishable level within $\pm$ 40° of horizontal viewing angle, the number of local dimming zones required for FFS and MVA LCDs is similar ( $\sim$ 3000 in dark zoom).

 In the following, we explain why FFS LCD is a better choice for the mLCD system.
 1) Dynamic contrast ratio.
 In the mLCD system, the dark state is not only determined by the LCD's native contrast ratio but also by the local dimming of the mini-LED backlight.
-With the support of local dimming methods, FFS LCD can also achieve a very high contrast ratio (CR $\ge 10^5$ :1).
+With the support of local dimming methods, FFS LCD can also achieve a very high contrast ratio ( $CR \ge 10^5:1$ ).
 The major advantage of MVA LCD of high on-axis contrast becomes less important.
 2) Required zone number.
 As mentioned above, to maintain an indistinguishable level within $\pm 40^\circ$ viewing angle, the required local dimming zones in FFS and MVA LCDs is similar.
 3) Gamma shift and color shift.
 Due to homogeneous alignment, FFS exhibits a much weaker gamma shift and color shift than MVA LCD [36].
 Therefore, FFS LCD can maintain better image quality at a larger viewing angle.
 Moreover, FFS is more robust than MVA for touch panels.
 Based on these advantages, FFS LCD is a strong contender for the mLCD systems.